Skip to content

 """

-JSONLine file format (each line of file contains a JSON object). |support_hooks|
+JSONLine file format (each line of file contains a JSON object). [![support hooks](https://img.shields.io/badge/%20-support%20hooks-blue)](/hooks/)

-Based on `Spark JSON <https://spark.apache.org/docs/latest/sql-data-sources-json.html>`_ file format.
+Based on [Spark JSON](https://spark.apache.org/docs/latest/sql-data-sources-json.html) file format.

-Supports reading/writing files with ``.json`` extension with content like:
+Supports reading/writing files with `.json` extension with content like:

 {"key": "value1"}